blue-season/pywarm/README.md

 With PyWarm, you can put *all* network data flow logic in the `forward()` method of your model, without the need to define children modules in the `__init__()` method.
-This result in a much readable model definition in fewer lines of code.
+This result in a much more readable model definition in fewer lines of code.

 ----